 Eligibility and Pre-requisites

-Students on the Politics, International Relations and Leadership programme:
+Students on the Politics and International Relations programme:

 - Must conform to our Age Policy.